Our Mental Health Advocacy

 Over the years, we have taken on a number of advocacy issues including hallway healthcare, mental health among refugee claimants, mental health laws, legal aid, conviction records, police record checks, the legalization of cannabis, and more.

+Click here to see our past papers, submissions and letters.
 For more information on our current and past initiatives, contact [email protected]

 How you can be involved: